prpole/dissertation/chapter1/main.md

 that this influence should be guided rather than lessened.
-But Gilman's good Anthropocene realizes what more contemporary formulations of it too often miss: namely, that if embracing human control of natural systems can lead to a more sustainable world ecology, it will take a rethinking of the fundamental human categories that have been most impactful.
+But Gilman's good Anthropocene realizes what more contemporary formulations of it too often miss: namely, that if embracing human control of natural systems can lead to a more sustainable world ecology, we will have to rethink some of the fundamental human categories that have been most impactful.
 The Herlanders' reevaluation of labor, value, and inhabitation become the basis of their survival in the face of circumstances comparable to those of a full, overtaxed, and deteriorating